nur25/ewu-git-demo/README.md

 # ewu-git-demo
-this is a dummy project for github
+This is a dummy project for git workshop conducted by EWURC